arar-code/nextjs-app/README.md

 Can:

-View all users
+View all Users

-View all posts
+View all Posts

-View all comments
+View all Comments

 👤 Regular User Access
 Use any valid email and username combination from the JSONPlaceholder user data